 A number of Polish pilots also flew with the squadron and proved to be formidable pilots, despite occasional language problems.

-In March 1942, 452 Squadron replaced its sister, 457 Squadron, at RAF Andreas, Isle of Man, where it remained until it withdrew from operations in Britain in June of that year to return to Australia.
-It sailed for home on the 21st of June, arriving in Melbourne on the 13th of August and re-assembled at RAAF Base Richmond, New South Wales on the 6th of September.
+In March 1942, 452 Squadron replaced its sister, 457 Squadron, at RAF Andreas, Isle of Man, where it remained until British Prime Minister Winston Churchill agreed to an Australian Government request to dispatch three fully equipped Spitfire squadrons to Australia to reinforce the RAAF.
+The squadrons selected were the Australian No. 452 and No. 457 Squadrons as well as the British No. 54 Squadron RAF.
+452 Squadron sailed for home on 21 June on board the MV Stirling Castle, which was also carrying the men of No. 457 and No. 54 Squadrons.
+Stirling Castle arrived in Melbourne on 13 August, and re-assembled at RAAF Base Richmond, New South Wales on the 6th of September.
 The squadron began refresher training at Richmond, using a varied collection of aircraft because its Spitfires had been commandeered in transit by the Royal Air Force in the Middle East.

 452 Squadron became operational again on the 17th of January 1943.
 Re-equipped with Spitfires, it was based at Batchelor Airfield in the Northern Territory and there joined No. 1 Wing RAAF, which defended Darwin from Japanese air raids.
 The squadron was relocated to Strauss Airfield on the 1st of February and, with the exception of a brief period between 9th and 27th of March 1943 when it was deployed to RAAF Base Pearce to reinforce the air defences of Perth, it remained there (Strauss Airfield), protecting Darwin, until the 30th of June 1944, in May 1944 having become part of No. 80 Wing RAAF.